Zucchini and Carrot Spread for the Winter

 5. Step 5:

-Pour vegetable oil into a frying pan with a thick bottom, heat it up.
-Fry onions and carrots in oil, add finely chopped garlic, fry vegetables over medium heat for 5-7 minutes, stirring occasionally with a spatula.
+Pour the vegetable oil into a heavy-bottomed skillet and heat it up.
+Sauté the onions and carrots, add the finely minced garlic, and cook over medium heat for 5–7 minutes, stirring occasionally with a spatula.

 6. Step 6:

-Add vegetable frying to a saucepan with zucchini, we also send tomato paste, sugar, salt and pepper there.
-Mix everything well, put it on fire, let the mixture boil, reduce the heat to a minimum and simmer for 30 minutes, stirring occasionally with a spatula so that the vegetables do not burn to the bottom of the pan.
+Add the sautéed vegetables to the pot with the zucchini, along with the tomato paste, sugar, salt, and pepper.
+Stir everything together well, set it over the heat, bring to a boil, then reduce the heat to low and simmer for 30 minutes, stirring occasionally with a spatula so the vegetables don't scorch on the bottom.

 7. Step 7:

-If you want the squash caviar to be more homogeneous in consistency, then at this stage you can punch the vegetable mixture again with a blender.
-Pour table vinegar into a saucepan with a vegetable mixture, mix everything with a spatula, let the mixture boil again and cook it for another five minutes over low heat.
-Turn off the fire.
+If you'd like the spread to be smoother, you can blend the vegetable mixture again at this point.
+Pour the vinegar into the pot, stir it in with a spatula, bring the mixture back to a boil, and cook it another five minutes over low heat.
+Turn off the heat.

 8. Step 8: